Meet the startup that helped Microsoft build the world of Flight Simulator – TechCrunch

 Now, while Putz says he met the Microsoft team by chance, there’s a bit more to this.
 Back in the day, there was a Bing Maps team in Graz, which developed the first cameras and 3D versions of Bing Maps.
 And while Google Maps won the market, Bing Maps actually beat Google with its 3D maps.
 Microsoft then launched a research center in Graz and when that closed, Amazon and others came in to snap up the local talent.

-“So it was easy for us to fill positions like a Ph.D. in rooftop reconstruction,” Putz said.
+“So it was easy for us to fill positions like a PhD in rooftop reconstruction,” Putz said.
 “I didn’t even know this existed, but this was exactly what we needed — and we found two of them.

 “It’s easy to see why reconstructing a 3D building from a 2D map would be hard.
 Even figuring out a building’s exact outline isn’t easy.

-“What we do basically in Flight Simulators is we looking at areas, 2D areas and then finding out footprints of buildings, which is actually a computer vision task,” said Putz.
+“What we do basically in Flight Simulator is we look at areas, 2D areas and then finding out footprints of buildings, which is actually a computer vision task,” said Putz.
 “But if a building is obstructed by a shadow of a tree, we actually need machine learning because then it’s not clear anymore what is part of the building and what is not because of the overlap of the shadow — but then machine learning completes the remaining part of the building.
 That’s a super simple example.”

 While Blackshark was able to rely on some other data, too, including photos, sensor data and existing map data, it has to make a determination about the height of the building and some of its characteristics based on very little information.